jpantano30/MedManager/README.md

 - **Date Formatting:** Challenges encountered in formatting date information when communicating between the frontend and the backend.
 - **API Result Formatting:** Difficulties in formatting the results retrieved from the interaction checker to make them more user-friendly.
 - **CRUD Operations:** Challenges with fetch requests while managing CRUD operations for medications using the Django backend.
 Specifically, DELETE requests were not completing successfully, even though a 204 No Content response was received.
 This issue was resolved by using `response.text()` in the return statement instead of returning an empty object.
+- **Deployment Issues:** Issues with deployment of the app to Heroku and Netlify.
+Prior to deployment the app worked but after I ran into many errors.

 #